codefuse-ai/Ling-Coder-Lite/README.md

 ## Evaluation

 Detailed evaluation results are reported in our [technical report](https://arxiv.org/abs/2503.17793).
+For detailed evaluation code, please refer to the evaluation method of Ling-Coder-Lite in [CodeFuse-Evaluation](https://github.com/codefuse-ai/codefuse-evaluation).

 ## Quickstart